The Story of My Emergency Relocation — Destination Country Criteria (Part 5)

 The untold truth about the digital nomad visa application process is that it's rather cumbersome.

 Usually, it's hard to arrange all things remotely.
-That's why the applicant has to go to the country of destination first (probably with a tourist visa), arrange accommodation, prepare some additional papers, go out of the country and only after that apply for the residence visa from the country of current residency.
+That's why the applicant has to go to the country of destination first (probably with a tourist visa), arrange accommodation, prepare some additional papers, go out of the country and only after that apply for the residence visa in his country of current residency.

 The majority of digital nomad visa applications usually take a significant amount of time for preparation and approval.
 Typically it's not even weeks but months.
 Half a year is a legit timeline for relocation as a digital nomad.